-In a speech delivered at Harvey Mudd College’s Presentation Day in 2015, Richard Olson ’62, professor of history emeritus, highlights the challenge of engaging a liberal arts approach to STEM education at Harvey Mudd College.
+In a speech delivered at Harvey Mudd College’s Presentation Day in 2015, Richard Olson ’62, late professor of history, highlights the challenge of engaging a liberal arts approach to STEM education at Harvey Mudd College.

 When Bob Keller (HMC professor of computer science) asked if I would be interested in giving the keynote speech for Presentation Days, I wondered what I could talk about that would be of broad interest to HMC students and faculty.
 I was pretty certain that my most recent and my current research topics would not do.
 Students who have taken my courses know that I can get wound up about science and religion in the Hellenistic world or epistemological problems associated with empirical psychology between 1760 and 1820, but I was pretty sure that either of these topics would be a huge snooze for most of you; so I asked my colleagues in HSA if they had any suggestions.
 They had been discussing liberal arts education in the new freshman course and several suggested that I offer my take on HMC and liberal arts education.